Call Her Mom: Cast

+Production

+Connie Stevens and Jim Hutton had both been contract stars in the 1960s and previously appeared together in Never Too Late (1965).

 Reception

+Ratings

 The TV movie was a huge ratings success, earning a 30.9 rating and a 46 audience share, making it the second highest show of the week after All in the Family.
 It was the eighth most widely seen film on television, after Ben Hur, The Birds, The Bridge on the River Kwai, The Night Stalker, Brian's Song, Women in Chains, and Born Free (the ninth and tenth were A Death of Innocence and The Feminist and the Fuzz).